-To join this programme you should have a first or upper second class honours degree in an appropriate or cognate discipline.
+To join this MA you should have a degree equivalent to UK first class or upper second class honours (2:1 or above) in an appropriate or cognate discipline.
 In exceptional circumstances, students with a lower second and/or demonstrable knowledge of their subject matter may be admitted at the department's discretion.

 Months of entry